 “The Word became flesh and made his dwelling among us…”

-What’s up with this man, whom people are lovingly obsessed over–or hate with all that they are?
-Why is He such a polarizing figure?
-And why won’t He just fade away, like any another fad or story?
-What’s the deal?!
+Why is Jesus so important?
+His life was lived 2,000 years ago, why are we still talking about Him?
+What’s up with this man, whom people are lovingly obsessed over–or hate with all they are?
+Why is He such a polarizing figure and why won’t He just fade away, like any other fad or story?
+What’s the deal?

-This explains to me why I’m so drawn to my Creator–He, God, The Trinity, made me for an eternal relationship.
+This explains to me why I’m so drawn to my Creator–He, God, the Trinity, made me for an eternal relationship.

 Second, it tells me “Through him all things were made; without him nothing was made that has been made” (John 1:3).
 This explains His infiniteness, and my finiteness.
 He always “has been.”
 We have not.
 He has no beginning or end.
 We do.
-Everything that you can currently see and feel, will end, because it has a beginning.
+Everything you can currently see and feel will end, because it has a beginning.

-However, your spirit is eternal, just like God.
+However, your spirit is everlasting just like God.
 It will go on for eternity, with, or without Him.
 We get to choose.
 He doesn’t choose for us.
 Hence, free will.
 This is what makes us like God.